 Additionally, certain of the selling securityholders are bound by a Letter Agreement, as amended, among the Company, the Company's previous sponsor Centripetal, LLC and certain former directors and officers of the Company, or the Letter Agreement, pursuant to which (i) 50% of the shares acquired prior to our initial public offering and currently held by those selling securityholders were locked up until the earlier of one year after the date of the Business Combination or the date on which the closing price of our common stock has equaled or exceeded \$8.00 per share (which dollar amount reflects the Reverse Stock Split) for any 20 trading days within any 30-trading day period commencing after the Business Combination and (ii) the other 50% of such shares are locked up until one year after the date of the Business Combination.
-On December 12, 2019, as a result of our stock price during the preceding 30 trading days and in accordance with the Letter Agreement, we released 190,678 shares from the lock-up contained in the Letter Agreement until one year after the date of the Business Combination.
+On December 12, 2019, as a result of our stock price during the preceding 30 trading days and in accordance with the Letter Agreement, we released 190,678 shares from the lock-up contained in the Letter Agreement.
+190,678 shares remain subject to the lock-up contained in the Letter Agreement until one year after the date of the Business Combination.